iron-software/IronXL-Examples/tutorials/csharp-open-write-excel-file_old_changed may 2021/README.md

-# C# Tutorial on Opening and Writing Excel Files
+# C# Excel File Manipulation Tutorial

 ***Based on <https://ironsoftware.com/tutorials/csharp-open-write-excel-file_old_changed may 2021/>***

-Learn through detailed examples how to open, create, and save Excel files using C#.
-Additionally, discover how to perform essential functions such as calculating sums, averages, counts, and more.
-IronXL.Excel is an independent .NET library capable of handling numerous spreadsheet formats.
-The use of [Microsoft Excel](https://products.office.com/en-us/excel) is not required, and it does not rely on Interop for its functionality.
+Discover through guided examples how to generate, access, and store Excel documents using C#, executing fundamental functions such as obtaining totals, averages, counts, and more.
+IronXL.Excel serves as an independent .NET library capable of handling numerous spreadsheet types.
+Importantly, it functions independently of [Microsoft Excel](https://products.office.com/en-us/excel) and does not rely on Interop.

 <div class="learnn-how-section">
   <div class="row">